 Personalised Employment Pass

-A special category of Singapore work visas is called the Personalised Employment Pass, which is for top-tier professionals whose last drawn fixed monthly salary overseas (within the last six months) must be at least S$18,000.
-Existing EP holders who earn at least S$12,000 every month in Singapore are also eligible for the PEP, which is issued for six months, and the holder has the freedom to pursue any desired employment opportunity in Singapore.
-Importantly, PEP holders don’t need to reapply for a new pass when changing jobs and can just submit the PEP notification form to MOM.
+A special category of Singapore work visas is called the Personalised Employment Pass, which is for top-tier professionals whose last drawn fixed monthly salary overseas (within the last six months) must be at least S$22,500 (from 1st Sept 2023).
+Existing EP holders who earn at least S$22,500 (from 1st Sept 2023) every month in Singapore are also eligible for the PEP, which is issued for six months, and the holder has the freedom to pursue any desired employment opportunity in Singapore.
+Importantly, PEP holders do not need to reapply for a new pass when changing jobs and can submit the PEP notification form to MOM.

 Every working individual in Singapore, whether resident or non-resident, is required to file a separate tax return every calender year on all his or her incomes including gains or profits from a trade or profession and earnings from employment.
 Notably, there is no Pay As You Earn system in Singapore and the tax return filing must be done in respect of income from the preceding year by April 15 of the following year.

 The eligibility for being treated as a tax resident in Singapore is: